 - Interrupted Suicide: A hadith relates that the Archangel Gabriel prevented him from suicide.

-- Jesus Was Way Cool: Muhammad regarded Jesus as a holy man, a prophet of God, a wise teacher of morality and so on.
+- Jesus Was Way Cool: Muhammad regarded Jesus as a prophet of God, a wise teacher of morality, and a holy man.
 He dismissed the idea that Jesus was God or son of God as Unwanted False Faith that didn't pop up until after Jesus died.
 Today, Islam still regard Jesus as second in holiness only to Muhammad himself.

 - Heel–Face Turn: Umar and Abu Sufyan were opponents of Muhammad initially, before embracing Islam and becoming prominent figureheads of Islam.

-- May-December Romance: With Muhammed as the younger partner and his first wife as the older.
+- May–December Romance: With Muhammad as the younger partner and his first wife as the older.
+Then with Muhammad as the older partner and Aisha as the younger one note

 - Slave Liberation: While he didn't outlaw slavery outright, Muhammad was famous for freeing slaves in various ways, including buying slaves for the purpose of freeing them.